-1. Disconnect power from the product.
-2. Press and hold the control button while reconnecting power.
+1. Press and hold the control button and the power button for 15-30 seconds until the status LED indicator flashes amber.
 See .
-3. Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber.
-4. Release the control button.
-The process is complete when the status LED indicator turns green.
+2. Release the control button but continue to hold down the power button until the status LED indicator turns green.
+3. Release the power button and assemble the product.
+4. The process is now complete.
+The product has been reset to the factory default settings.
 If no DHCP server is available on the network, the device IP address will default to one of the following: - Devices with AXIS OS 12.0 and later: Obtained from the link-local address subnet (169.254.0.0/16) - Devices with AXIS OS 11.11 and earlier: 192.168.0.90/24 5.
-Use the installation and management software tools to assign an IP address, set the password, and access the device.
-The installation and management software tools are available from the support pages on [axis.com/support](http://axis.com/support).
+Using the installation and management software tools to assign an IP address, set the password and access the video stream.